SeismicSource/sourcespec/README.md

 - `EVID.ssp.conf`: the input config file (for [reproducibility])
 - `EVID-residuals.pickle`: station residuals in
   [Python pickle format][pickle]
-- `EVID.xml`: updated StationXML file with the results of the SourceSpec inversion (only if an input StationXML file is provided)
+- `EVID.xml`: updated QuakeML file with the results of the SourceSpec inversion (only if an input QuakeML file is provided)

 The following plots will be created, in png, pdf or svg format: